 A number of credit cards will reimburse your application fee for a trusted traveler program.

 Some of these cards are premium cards that have high annual fees.
-For example, the Chase Sapphire Reserve card ($450 annual fee) includes a $100 credit for TSA Precheck or Global Entry and an annual $300 travel credit to offset that annual fee.
+For example, the Chase Sapphire Reserve card ($450 annual fee) includes up to a $100 credit for TSA Precheck or Global Entry and an annual $300 travel credit to offset that annual fee.